Autophoresis of a Janus particle near a planar wall: a lubrication limit: Problem formulation

 In this problem, there are two small parameters: the scaled separation distance $\epsilon$ and the inert-face angle $\phi$.
 When $\epsilon \ll 1$, the pressure is dominated by contributions from the narrow gap region.
-In this local geometry, the boundary of the sphere is {paraboloid}, implying that the effective radial distance in the gap (normalized by $a$) is {of order $\epsilon^{1/2}$.} On the other hand, the inert face corresponds to the region with radial extent $r = a \sin{\phi} \approx a \phi$ at leading order.
-Since there are two radial scalings, $\phi$ and $\epsilon^{1/2}$, {we consider a distinguished limit when these scales are comparable, whereby both the active cap and the inert face contribute to the leading-order motion of the sphere within the lubrication approximation.
-This limit is written}
+In this local geometry, the boundary of the sphere is parabolic, described by $h \approx h_0 \left(1 + r^2/(2ah_0)\right)$.
+Variations in the gap height then occur over the radial length scale $r \propto (ah_0)^{1/2}$, implying that the effective radial distance in the gap (normalized by $a$) is of order $\epsilon^{1/2}$.
+On the other hand, the inert face corresponds to the region with radial extent $r = a \sin{\phi} \approx a \phi$ at leading order.
+For this small-angle approximation to be quantitatively meaningful, we restrict attention to angles $\phi \lesssim 0.35$ rad, or equivalently $\phi \lesssim 20^\circ$.
+Over this range, the relative error in replacing $\sin\phi$ by $\phi$ remains approximately below $2\%$.

+Since there are two radial scalings, $\phi$ and $\epsilon^{1/2}$, we consider a distinguished limit when these scales are comparable, whereby both the active cap and the inert face contribute to the leading-order motion of the sphere within the lubrication approximation.
+This limit is written